xiyanghu/xiyanghu/README.md

 **🔭 I’m currently working on**
 - 1. the design of ML/DL models to improve accuracy/interpretability.
-- 2. the adaptation of state-of-the-art models in various social and business domains.
+- 2. the adaptation of state-of-the-art models in various social and business applications.
 - 3. the understanding of the social and economic impacts of AI and digital platforms.

 **📫 How to reach me**